 As your website grows and you need more storage, it’s easy to add on to this plan without having to switch to something else entirely.

 GoDaddy Website Builder

 GoDaddy Website Builder is yet another website builder solution.
 It allows you to create a website that fits your needs, whether it’s for business or personal use.
-With this easy DIY website builder, you don’t have to choose whether you want to build a website or an online store because you can have both.
+With this easy DIY website builder, you don't have to choose whether you want to make a website or build an online store because you can have both.

 For a small monthly fee, you can get website hosting, 24/7 support, a mobile friendly site, SSL security, and on-the-go editing (with a swipe-to-style editor) with the Personal plan.
 Add additional features like Search Engine Optimization, a PayPal button, email marketing, social media integration, and online appointments with the Business plan.

 Additional features include site backups, customizable themes, calls-to-action, contact forms, free stock photos, and promo banners.
 Check out all of the features offered by various GoDaddy Website Builder plans.